yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Quick_Start/getting_started.md

 ## sfAgent

-Monitoring of applications running on VM or bare-metal requires installation of a lightweight sfAgent. sfAgent provides following features:
+Monitoring of applications running on VM or bare-metal requires installation of a lightweight agent called sfAgent. sfAgent provides following features:

 - Discovery of services
 - Auto-recommendation of monitoring configuration based on discovered services
 - Monitoring of various services based on specified configurations
 - Log parsing and collection
-- Orchestration of tracing (check out sfTracing for details)
+- Orchestration of tracing (check out [sfTracing](/docs/tracing/overview) for details)

 **Installation procedures**